TeamPuzel/SonicEngine/README.md

 ### Inheritance

-There are two main (both flat) inheritance hierarchies in the gameplay implementation itself:
+There are three main (both flat) inheritance hierarchies in the gameplay implementation itself:
 - Scene, something currently being rendered and updated by the game.
 - Object, a supertype to all dynamic (non-tile) game objects.
+- Trait, a supertype to all traits which combine inheritance and composition of object code.

 There's some other minor uses of inheritance mainly for metaprogramming purposes.
 Most of my abstraction is achieved through C++ traits rather than inheritance.